 - 1 oz = 0.063 lb = 28 gm = 0.03 kg

 - 1 kg = 1000 mg = 2.2 lb = 35 oz

 - 1 gm = 0.04 oz = 0.001kg

 Nursing, Allied Health, and Interprofessional Team Interventions

 It is universally understood that the metric system is used mainly in science and health care.
 Medical providers utilize weight conversion daily in their practice.
 It is important the address weight management with patients in the US due to increased obesity in many Americans.
-Clinicians need to speak correct weight terms among clinicians versus laypeople.
-Weight affects greatly the pharmacokinetic and pharmacodynamic properties of medications.
+Clinicians need to reference correct weight terms among clinicians versus laypeople.
+Weight greatly affects the pharmacokinetic and pharmacodynamic properties of medications.
 Improper use of weight conversion may lead to patient harm.